enthought/codetools/docs/source/tut_blocks.rst

     >>> rocket_block.inputs
     set(['fuel_volume', 'nozzle_area', 'fuel_density', 'nozzle_pressure', 'mass_rocket',
     'exhaust_velocity', 'fuel_burn_rate', 't'])
+    >>>
     >>> rocket_block.outputs
     set(['acceleration', 'work', 'mass', 'displacement', 'thrust', 'velocity',
     'kinetic_energy', 'momentum'])

-We could use this code by setting up a dictionary of local values for the inputs and then inspecting it::
+We can use this code by setting up a dictionary of local values for the inputs and then inspecting it::

     >>> from numpy import linspace